MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/COPYLINKS-Function--RecordRef-.md

 ---
 title: "COPYLINKS Function (RecordRef)"
-description: "Describes the COPYLINKS function (RecordRef), which copies all the links from a particular record." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na
+description: "Describes the COPYLINKS function (RecordRef).
+Use this function to copy all the links from a specified record and paste the links to the current record." ms.custom: na ms.date: 06/05/2016 ms.reviewer: na